Evan Jones (musician)

 James Evan Jones is an Australian musician and photographer.
 Together with his brother Idris Jones he wrote "The Pushbike Song" (1970) for pop group, the Mixtures, which became a number-one hit in Australia.

 Background

 James Evan Jones, was born in 1948 in Adelaide.
 He was a singer-guitarist for the Gingerbread Men, a local pop music band from the mid-1960s, before his career was interrupted by military service in Vietnam.
 Other members were his brother, Idris Lloyd Jones on lead vocals and guitar, as well as Tony McNicoll on drums and Dean Birbeck on bass guitar.
 They released a single, "Looking at You" / "Goodnight" (1965, W&G).

 His brother Idris was lead vocalist of the Mixtures from late 1967, in Melbourne.
 Both Jones brothers wrote the Mixture's track, "The Pushbike Song", which was released as a single by the band in late 1970.
-As well as reaching No. 1 in Austraia, it charted in the United Kingdom and United States.
+As well as reaching No. 1 in Australia, it charted in the United Kingdom and United States.